tudasc/scorep-xray/src/tools/libwrap_init/README.md

   - `scorep_libwrap_*.c` is the source of the wrapper library.

 If you change `libwrap.h`, `main.c`, `Makefile` or `*.filter` repeat this step.
-I.e. execute `make` again.
+I.e., execute `make` again.
 Usually the wrapper creation workflow requires to run `make`, `make check` and after adjusting the wrapper settings to account for errors and warnings you again run `make` and `make check`.
 It can also take more iterations.